Honors & Awards

 Foster was rated as the top prospect in the state of Nebraska by Rivals.com, and among the nation's top 25 guards.
 He only visited Nebraska, but had offers from a number of schools, including Florida, Georgia, Iowa, Iowa State, Missouri, UCLA, Vanderbilt and Wake Forest.

 The son of Jesse and Charlesette Foster, Jerald was born on Sept.
 14, 1995.
 He is an eight-time member of the the Nebraska Scholar-Athlete Honor Roll.
-Foster earned a prestigious Sam Foltz Hero 27 Leadership Award in 2017 and received an Arthur Ashe Jr. Sports Scholar Award in 2018.
+Foster earned one of Nebraska's highest honors in community service as a 2019 Heart & Soul Award winner.
+He claimed a prestigious Sam Foltz Hero 27 Leadership Award in 2017, and received an Arthur Ashe Jr. Sports Scholar Award in 2018.

-Foster has claimed spots on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team each of the past four years for his extensive community outreach work.
+Foster was a five-time member of the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team for his extensive community outreach work.
 Foster has volunteered his time with the Nebraska Football Road Race, School is Cool Week, Make-A-Wish, NFL Fuel Up, People’s City Mission and numerous hospital and school outreach events.
 Jerald’s older brother, Trey, was a four-year letterwinner at tight end for NU, finishing his career in 2016.